RandomHashTags/QuarkJSON/README.md

 # QuarkJSON
 Native C JSON parser, emphasized on performance and system resource efficiency.
-- !!!!!   right now the parser only parses booleans, strings, numbers, and JSONs   !!!!!
+- !!!!!   right now the parser only parses booleans, strings, numbers, and JSONObjects   !!!!!

 ## Etymology
 QuarkJSON's name is heavily influenced by the subatomic particle; the Quark makes up every _thing_.
 JSON pretty much makes up everything on server API's.